ddeutils/ddeutil-workflow/README.md

 ## :cookie: Configuration

-The main configuration that use to dynamic changing with your propose of this application.
+The main configuration that use to dynamic changing with your objective of this application.
 If any configuration values do not set yet, it will use default value and do not raise any error to you.